Owner of Journey Martial Arts and 7th Degree Black Belt

 What we believe

 We believe that people will have a better success rate when they are having fun and understanding why the are performing a particular task.
 Therefore, the curriculum of Journey Martial Arts is engineered around focus, fitness, realistic self-defense and fun.
 This constant and consistent training and education is essential to the growth of mind and spirit so that we become stronger people and have a healthy body and mindset.

 Each training session starts by expressing the Goal.
 We break the goal down into smaller steps and challenges.
 Then we have fun meeting each challenge so that achieving the original goal becomes easier.
 We encourage patience and consistently revisit the desired outcome so that students become stronger.
 We consistently re-examine our curriculum, procedures, and tactics to make and pass along improvements.

 Journey Martial Arts is a member school of the International Kempo Council of Grandmasters known as the IKCG and also the Martial Arts Industry Association, known as MAIA, As the school’s leaders, We do what we expect everyone else to do.
 We expect everyone to work hard, set goals and achieve, improve themselves, and have fun.

-This coming March 2020, Master Johnson will have been teaching in the same location for 24 years.
+This coming March 2023, Master Johnson will have begin his for 27th year teaching in the Port Jefferson, Mount Sinai, and Miller Place area.
 We have a great staff of excellent instructors that grew up in the school.
-We now teach the children of the children that were in the school 15 to 20 years ago.
 We love what we do and we are looking forward to the next 20 years.

 Our Invitation to You

 We can’t wait to see how your life changes from our classes too.
-Click this button: Sign up Today and you will have the chance to grab our amazing web special.
-Otherwise, don’t hesistate to give us a call and we can get you started over the phone: (631) 476-1801
+Click this button: Contact Us Today and you will have the chance to learn about our amazing trial offer.
+Otherwise, don’t hesitate to give us a call and we can get you started over the phone: (631) 476-1801

 We are looking forward to meeting you.